Tuesday, September 23, 2025

 I haven't finished this one yet, so it doesn't really count, but oh my gosh, y'all.

 I don't like the Count at all; I find his obsession with vengeance appalling; I hate the use of hasheesh, the immorality of some of the characters, and his treatment of Ali and Haydée.
-His perfection at EVERYTHING from manipulation to info gathering to shooting with a pistol to picking out horseflesh to speaking fluently multiple languages to -- you get the picture -- is eye-roll inducing.
+His perfection at EVERYTHING from manipulation to info gathering to shooting with a pistol to picking out horseflesh to speaking multiple languages fluently to -- you get the picture -- is eye-roll inducing.
 How could he have possible learned all that?

 I've come so far -- I've read nearly 800 pages this past month -- and I've STILL GOT SEVEN HOURS' WORTH LEFT TO READ.